tarstutorials/vrsensorint/docs/_sources/content/m3/intro_to_sensors.rst.txt

 Surface Electromyography: Delsys Trigno
 ---------------------------------------

-**Surface electromyography (sEMG)** is a technique used to measure electromyographic signals that correspond to muscle activity.
+**Surface electromyography (sEMG)** is a technique used to measure the electrical activity produced by the muscles.
 Muscles throughout the human body are activated in response to neural stimulation from the brain, and as they contract, they release an electrical impulse that circulates throughout bones and tissue.
-These impulses are captured by the sEMG sensor, and after applying some signal processing techniques that we'll see later in the :ref:`sensors_to_analysis` section, they can be incredibly useful in studying the patterns of our muscles.
+These impulses are captured by the sEMG sensor, and after applying some signal processing techniques that we'll see later in the :ref:`sensors_to_analysis` section, they can be incredibly useful in studying patterns in muscle activity.

 ^^^^^^^^^^^^^^^^^^^^^^^
 Placement & Measurement
 ^^^^^^^^^^^^^^^^^^^^^^^

-For the purposes of this tutorial, we'll be using the Delsys sEMG sensors, widely regarded for their clinical-grade quality in research and industrial settings.
-Specifically, three of their most common products are the Trigno Avanti, Trigno Mini, and Trigno Quattro, as shown below.
+For the purposes of this tutorial, we'll be using the Delsys sEMG sensors, widely regarded for clinical-grade quality in research settings.
+Specifically, three of the most common products are the Trigno Avanti, Trigno Mini, and Trigno Quattro, as shown below.

 .. image:: ../../images/Avanti_Calf.png
     :width: 49 %